regtrey/Excel_Data_Analytics_Course/README.md

 # My Excel Data Analytics Projects
 Data Nerds!
-This repo contains all the Excel files needed to follow ny Luke Barousse.
+This repo contains all the Excel files needed to follow along Luke Barousse free course: [Excel for Data Analytics](https://lukebarousse.com/excel)

 ## Salary Dashboard
 This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.